DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Rule 127.
 (1) An applicant for a doctor of medicine license by endorsement shall satisfy

-the requirements of the code and the administrative rules promulgated under the code, as
+the requirements of the code, the rules promulgated under the code, and all the following

 (a) Provide the required fee and a completed application on a form provided by the